ZwijnenburgGroup/taucauto/README.md

 Python script that automatically extracts the bandgap of a material by the Tauc method [1].
 Tauc plots are also generated.
 A windows '.exe' standalone is also provided.

+This code was developed by Liam Wilbraham while doing his post-doc in the Zwijnenburg group, https://www.zwijnenburg-group.org/.

 ### Function
 Transforms spectrum '.txt' files within a directory into Tauc plots, which are generated as '.jpg' files.
 From these plots, the band gap is extrapolated as outlined in ref [1].